Chinese Boy Accidentally Found 66-Million-Year-Old Dinosaur Eggs

 ‘Strange Stone’ in the Soil

 Upon further inspection, he knew that it was something unusual and suspected that it was a dinosaur egg, based on its particular shape.
-He told local media that ‘‘I have learned this knowledge in books and in the cultural corridor of the school" reports Ladbible.
+He told local media that ‘‘I have learned this knowledge in books and in the cultural corridor of the school" reported Ladbible.
 He called his mother, Li Xiaofang to help him to understand what he had found, and she agreed that he may have found a dinosaur egg.
 They immediately contacted the local museum about their find and they both stood guard over the site until experts arrived on the scene and secured it.

 The video below, which is Chinese, shows images of the scene and the discovery.